100+ video editing terms you need to know

 Timecode

-The exact timing of a specific frame in a video clip is a timecode.
-It is measured in hours, minutes, seconds, and frames.
+A timecode is the exact timing of a specific frame in a video clip that’s measured in hours, minutes, seconds, and frames.

 Timelapse

-Timelapse is a filming technique where frames are captured at a significantly slower rate than usual.
-When played back at normal speeds, time seems to go by quicker.
-This is used to see things that occur slowly, such as a balloon exploding or a flower blooming, at a faster pace.
+A timelapse is a filming technique where frames are captured at a significantly slower rate than usual.
+Then, when played back at normal speeds, time seems to go by more quickly.
+Timelapses are frequently used to visualize things that occur slowly, like a balloon inflating or a flower blooming, in less time.

-Title safe refers to the area within a video frame where text will not get cut off when viewed on a specific type of device, for example, a TV or smartphone.
+Title safe is the area in a video frame where text won’t get cut off when viewed on a specific type of device, like a TV or smartphone.

 Tracking